spind42/buddysystem/README.md

 Disclaimer: Here, maintainer is defined as someone who is running this system, but not involved in development.
-I just put it here on github hoping that someone sees it and wants to start developing :)
+I just put it here on github hoping that someone sees it and starts developing :)

 Roadmap
 -------